ast-grep/ast-grep.github.io/website/reference/cli.md

 ## `sg lsp`

-Start a language server.
+Start a language server to [report diagnostics](/guide/scan-project.html) in your project.
 This is useful for editor integration.
-See [editor integration](/guide/tooling-overview.html#editor-integration) for more details.
+See [editor integration](/guide/tools/editors.html) for more details.

 ### Usage